weklund/conf-talks/README.md

 Here are some abstracts/summarys of talks I've made or given

+## React

+### Reacting to a New Typescript World

+### Use React to Organize Your Complex Canvas Web App

 ## Machine Learning

+### Use Deep Learning to Detect Skin Cancer better than Dermatologists

+### How to Sell a Machine Learning Project to your Boss

+You've seen the power of Machine Learning, and you've done the Hello World projects.
+So now how do you convince your boss at work it should be apart of the organization?
+Or even better, how do you convince your boss it should be your new full time job?
+This talk will discuss business problems ML can be great at solving, how to pitch to stakeholders, then how to structure the project pipeline.
+Attendees will leave with knowledge of the practicality of using ML at work, frame the business case, and structure the project pipeline.

+### Detecting Abnormalities in the Brain with Deep Learning

+### How Web based Machine Learning can change Data Privacy

 ### Machine Learning: Understanding and building Neural Networks from Scratch